-Zero Step Entry or Accessible Ramps can make your home or building accessible and be a beautiful addition.
-However, there are many common mistakes and costly errors that you can prevent by reading our 7 Tips to Make Your Ramp Fantastic.
+Zero step entry or accessibility ramps can make your home or building accessible and be a beautiful addition.
+However, there are many common mistakes and costly errors that you can prevent by continuing to read this resource.
 Universal Design states that the entrance should work for everyone, however what modifications are needed to include everyone.
 Here are the top tips:

 1) Who are the users?
 Are they using any assistive device to enter the house?
 The difference between a Wheelchair, Walker, Stroller, Rolling Luggage is subtle.
 They all have wheels, but the user is large differences.
 While ADA suggests a maximum slope of 1 inch of rise for every foot of ramp, this is the steepest recommended and would not be suitable for someone using a walker with limited strength.
 The ADA specifically states, “The least possible slope shall be used for any ramp.”
 Most people automatically focus on standards like this and seek to meet the minimum standard.
 But, your users may need a ramp to exceed the standards and be easier to go up or down.
 Surprisingly, more falls happen on the way down the ramp, because momentum and gravity are stronger forces.
 And because of the increased speed of a fall, there is more force for an injury.
 Know your users, and exceed their need for your best ramp design.